REVIEW: “We Bury The Dead”

 We Bury The Dead Essential Info

 Ava has no intention of sticking with the unit for long.
-Despite being repeatedly warned that the southern part of the island is off-limits due to raging fires, she remains determined to make her way there, hoping to find whatever version of Mitch might still be out there.
-While she waits for an opportune time to break away, she’s paired with Clay (Brenton Thwaites), a local with a rough exterior who’s out to prove himself.
-When Clay learns about Ava’s plan, he agrees to help, taking her on a motorcycle into the island’s newly uncharted territory to help her find the closure she desperately needs.
+Despite repeated warnings that the southern part of the island is off-limits due to raging fires, she remains determined to make her way there, hoping to find whatever version of Mitch might still exist.
+While she waits for an opportune time to break away, she’s paired with Clay (Brenton Thwaites), a rough-edged local who’s looking to prove himself.
+When he learns about Ava’s plan, he agrees to help, taking her on a motorcycle into the island’s newly uncharted territory to help her find the closure she desperately needs.
+Writer-director Zak Hilditch creates a film that feels impressively expansive for an indie production, thanks to striking cinematography that makes the eerie stillness of the movie’s world feel epic.
+Abandoned highways, deserted buildings, and wide, desolate landscapes are shot with a muted, ghostly beauty.
+From the start, it’s clear that We Bury The Dead isn’t aiming for a full-throttle horror experience.
+This is a world that hasn’t exploded so much as quietly stopped, with Hilditch more interested in creepily getting under your skin than making you jump out of it – favoring dread over cheap shocks.

-The film’s biggest strength is Ridley. who delivers her most restrained, grounded performance yet.
-She carries much of the movie with quiet intensity, showing Ava’s grief through exhaustion, hesitation, and long stretches of silence rather than over-the-top melodrama.
-Ridley also has great chemistry with Thwaites, which helps their evolving bond add some heart to the story.
-Mark Coles Smith also makes a strong impression, as a soldier the two encounter, who is grappling with his own grief… and some less than savory motives.
-His scenes, especially with Ridley, flirt with the classic “fear the living more than the dead” trope – but they are central to what is easily the movie’s most chilling sequence.
+The film’s biggest strength is Ridley, who delivers her most restrained, grounded performance yet.
+She carries much of the movie with quiet intensity, showing Ava’s grief through exhaustion and long stretches of silence rather than over-the-top melodrama.
+She also has great chemistry with Thwaites, which helps their evolving bond add some heart to the story.
+Mark Coles Smith also impresses as a soldier grappling with his own grief and less-than-savory motives that the two encounter.
+His scenes, especially those with Ridley, flirt with the classic “fear the living more than the dead” trope but are central to the movie’s most chilling sequence.
+Another standout is the movie’s approach to its undead.
+They’re never called zombies, and they aren’t mindless brain-munching monsters.
+Instead, they largely return looking lost, sad, and confused, and seemingly still mostly human, making them strangely sympathetic to both the heroes and the audience.
+That said, Hilditch knows when to turn the creep factor up.
+One truly standout bit of creative genius: the undead jut their jaws and grind their teeth until they break, creating a genuinely bone-chilling chittering noise that lingers long after it’s heard.

 Where We Bury The Dead stumbles is in its pacing and loose storytelling.
-The deliberate slow burn works with the overall tone of the movie, but it may test the patience of some viewers looking for something a bit more visceral.
-Still, there’s something to be said for Hilditch resisting the urge to goose the audience with cheap jump scares and tense set pieces just to keep them on edge.
-Also, some supporting characters feel underdeveloped, and a few plot threads are left dangling, more than all tied up.
-The film, unlike its main character, cares more about emotional resonance than closure.
-This is a strength, but it also has its limits.
+The deliberate slow burn suits the overall tone of the movie, but it may test viewers looking for something more visceral.
+Also, some supporting characters feel underdeveloped, and a few plot threads are left dangling, rather than being resolved.
+The film, unlike its main character, cares more about emotional resonance than closure, which is a strength, but one with limits.
+Ultimately, We Bury The Dead isn’t really about the undead.
+It’s about what the genre often sneaks in under the gore: how we process loss, cling to memory, and keep moving forward when the future feels uncertain.
+It’s a quiet, haunting movie that understands the hardest thing to survive isn’t a zombie apocalypse, but grief itself.
+And sometimes, that’s far more terrifying than any undead horde.

 We Bury The Dead is currently playing in limited release.